 Your broker or financial advisor must be intimately familiar with your financial situation.
 In fact, it is required by New York Stock Exchange Rule 405.
 If your broker doesn't take the time to understand the history of your investments as well as your needs, they could make an unsuitable move.

-When brokers need to cover up their misconduct, they can use deceitful practices to cover it up, such as misrepresentation and omissions.
+When brokers need to cover up their misconduct, they can use deceitful practices such as misrepresentation and omissions.
 Your financial advisor is charged to fulfill their duty to you as an investor.
 Part of this includes being open and honest at all times.
 It is considered misconduct for an advisor to purposefully omit or conceal the truth to their clients as well as their supervising brokerage firm.

 Getting Your Money Back